SQL Variables

 SQL Example

-The SQL statment shown below must match the SQL table.
+To use the SQL variables above, create a SQL profile.
+The SQL statement shown below must match the SQL table.
 The column types are shown above.

 [speed] INSERT INTO global (recordid, testid, timeint, time, datetime, sid, ip, isp, dns, testto, cc, detaillink, contype, proxy) VALUES (%RECORDID%, %TESTID%, %TIMEINT%, %TIME%, '%DATETIME%', '%SID%', '%IP%', '%ISP%', '%DNSNAME%', '%TESTTO%', '%CC%', '%DETAILLINK%', '%CONTYPE%', '%VIAPROXY%');